 During her many years as an Early Childhood Educator and a parent, Katja has shared thousands of stories with young children.
 She believes in the power of stories and beautiful artwork to transform people’s lives.
 It is her hope that she will be able to make a positive difference in someone’s life with her own stories.

-Katja is currently working on several picture book manuscripts, a junior fiction piece and a handful of poems.
+Katja is currently working on several picture book manuscripts, a junior fiction story, a handful of poems, and a middle grade manuscript.

-Australian Writer’s Center – ‘Writing picture books’ course
+Australian Writers’ Centre – ‘Writing picture books’ course

 Scribbles Creative Writing Course with Jen Storer